discordjs/guide/guide/command-handling/adding-features.md

 ## Command Categories

 So far all your command files are in a single `commands` folder.
-This is fine if you only have a few commands for your bot but if you're planning to make a bot that does lots of stuff you might end up with a large number of files in the `commands` folder.
-It will be a mess and thus a hard to maintain project.
-To fix this issue, you can sort your commands according to their types and put them in separate folders inside the `commands` folder.
-This sounds good, but it will throw an error if you try to do this with the current setup you have in the `index.js` to load commands.
-You will have to make a few changes to your existing code in order to make this all work out smoothly.
+This is fine if you only have a few of them but if you're planning to make a bot that does lots of stuff you might end up with a large number of files in the `commands` folder.
+Keeping track of that many files can be a little tough.
+To make this a little easier, you can sort your commands according to their types and put them in separate folders inside the `commands` folder.
+You will have to make a few changes to your existing code in `index.js` for this to work out.

 If you've followed along so far, your project structure should look something like this:

 ![Project structure before sorting](~@/images/before-sorting.png)

 The first thing you have to do is sort out the files in the `commands` folder into categories and put them in separate folders inside the `commands` folder.
-If we sort the command files we currently have and put them inside folders that are named according to the type of command files they hold, it will look something like this:
+If you sort the command files you currently have and put them inside folders that are named according to the type of command files they hold, it will look something like this:

 ![Project structure after sorting](~@/images/after-sorting.png)